 Lisa has been involved in raptor research and monitoring for over 20 years.
 Lisa completed a technical diploma in biological sciences at NAIT, a Bachelor of Science at the University of Alberta, and a Master’s thesis on the ecology of Barred Owls in the foothills of Alberta.
 She became a member of RRF in 1995 and has attended and presented at many conferences since that time.
 Lisa worked with Alberta Environment and Parks, Bird Studies Canada, and Beaverhill Bird Observatory and took the lead in developing Guide

 lines for Nocturnal Owl Monitoring in North America.
 Lisa also helped develop a national volunteer nocturnal owl survey for Canada.
 She assisted with the North American Raptor Monitoring Strategy and ran a course at the University for students to write strategies for nocturnal owl monitoring.
 Lisa was Executive Director of Beaverhill Bird Observatory for 10 years coordinated bird banding operations, the Alberta Raptor Nest Card Program, and with her husband Chuck initiated the first Saw-whet Owl fall banding in Alberta.
 She also assisted other organizations to start Saw-whet Owl programs and continues to liaise with volunteers on band encounters (results published in the Journal of Raptor Research).
 Lisa has assisted in reviewing papers for the journal.
 She and her husband incorporated STRIX Ecological Consulting in 2005 and both work full time (with eight staff) on various monitoring, inventory and assessment studies on birds, mammals, bats, and amphibians.
 Raptor projects include long-term nocturnal owl monitoring, owl and kestrel nest box monitoring, fall Saw-whet Owl monitoring, wind farms, and overwintering, migrating, and nesting raptor banding.
 Lisa has volunteered on projects banding Peregrine Falcons in Rankin Inlet and Edmonton, Loggerhead Shrikes in Georgia, and Long-eared Owls for the Owl Research Institute in Montana.
 Lisa sits on the Short-eared Owl Working Group and participated in three RRF symposiums.
-She has volunteered on many different boards and as an RRF director would have particular interest in connecting students with professionals and collaborating on North America-wide raptor conservation initiatives.
+She has volunteered on many different boards and as an RRF director would have particular interest

 At-Large Outside North America